rieckpil/progmot/content/post/writing-a-book-remotely.md

 We started with the project name `aws101`.
 However, was this was clearly violating trademarks of AWS, we had to find another name.
 As the book is all about getting ready for the cloud and effectively deploy applications to production in the cloud, the symbol of a starting rocket seemed natural.

-We ordered two design exampels for the logo on Fiverr and picked the best:
+We ordered two design examples for the logo on Fiverr and picked the best:

 INSERT LOGO HERE